 Hemlock trees are a popular conifer that is commonly used as either privacy shrubs or as visual anchor trees in the landscape.
-Most of the time, pruning hemlocks is not necessary, but occasionally weather damage, disease or competing main trunks on upright hemlocks can create the need for pruning hemlocks.
+Most of the time, pruning hemlocks is not necessary, but occasionally weather damage, disease, or competing main trunks on upright hemlocks can create the need for pruning hemlocks.
 Keep reading to learn how and when to prune hemlocks.

 When to Prune Hemlocks

-If you find that you need to prune your hemlock tree, the best time for trimming hemlocks is in either spring or early summer.
+If you find that you need to prune your hemlock tree, the best time for trimming hemlocks is either in spring or early summer.
 At this time, the tree is getting ready for or is already in active growth and will recover quickly from any hemlock pruning that needs to be done.

-In the fall and winter, hemlocks are preparing to go dormant and are hardening themselves to be able to withstand the cold of winter.
+In fall and winter, hemlocks are preparing to go dormant and are hardening themselves to be able to withstand the cold of winter.
 Pruning hemlock trees in fall or winter can confuse the tree, causing it to return to active growth rather than dormancy.
 At best, the new growth it does produce will be killed off in the cold and, at worst, the entire tree will be unable to withstand the winter cold and the entire tree will die.